Marble burying: Difficulty in modeling

 Animal behavior modeling is difficult because to create a competent model, the cause of the disease must be known.
 In the case of OCD and anxiety the causes are idiopathic.
 The symptoms for both diseases overlap making it difficult to know what disease the animal model is displaying.

 OCD is a serious condition with a lifetime prevalence of 1-3%.
 Common symptoms of OCD include recurrent obsessions or compulsions.
 These compulsions are time-consuming (more than 1 hr/day) and cause significant stress or impairment in the patient's everyday life.
 The most common treatment of OCD is serotonin reuptake inhibitors (SSRI) and behavioral treatment.

 Anxiety is a complex multi-faceted disorder with many symptoms.
 Anxiety is difficult to model because psychiatrists who clinically diagnose anxiety follow the Diagnostic and Statistical Manual (DSM IV) of the American Psychiatric Association, which includes self-reporting from patients.
-Since animals cannot explain to us how they feel, animals cannot be diagnosed with anxiety disorder.
+Since animals cannot explain to us how they feel, animals cannot be diagnosed with anxiety disorder under the same criteria.
 However symptoms of anxiety can be inferred from animal behavior.